• blogangle-right

 • No CMMC Status: Your “Final Level 1 Self-Assessment” is expired.

-How Secureframe can help you get CMMC Level 1 and 2 compliant
+How Secureframe can help you get a valid CMMC Level 1 and 2 status in the SPRS

-A recent study conducted by Merrill Research and commissioned by CyberSheath reveals that defense contractors still have a long way to go in their compliance readiness process.
-The average Supplier Performance Risk System (SPRS) score among respondents stands at a concerning -12, far below the required score of 110 to meet CMMC standards.
-Even more alarming, just 4% of defense contractors say they are fully prepared for certification.
+An October 2024 study conducted by Merrill Research and commissioned by CyberSheath revealed that defense contractors still had a long way to go in their compliance readiness process.
+The average Supplier Performance Risk System (SPRS) score among respondents stood at a concerning -12, far below the required score of 110 to meet CMMC standards.
+Even more alarming, just 4% of defense contractors said they were fully prepared for certification.

 With Secureframe, you’ll save time, reduce costs, and maintain continuous CMMC compliance.
 Schedule a demo today to see how we can help your organization succeed.